Quick Start

 - Click Create

-After creation, you'll see your API Key.
-Copy this key - you'll need it for the widget installation.
+After creation, you'll see your project's API Key.
+Copy it or use the ready-made widget snippet — you'll need it in the next step.

 Step 4: Add Widget to Your Site